ayoubridouani/maroc_telecom/README.md

 you have all permission to use my project :)

 Description:
-this project based on java swing + database jdbc + smtp
+this project based on java swing + database jdbc + smtp + technique MVC

 I add the pdf file that explains the exercise